jftuga/blog/_posts/2020-05-11--Which-linter-do-you-use-in-VS-Code.md

 **Update:** October 12, 2020

-I want to use `VS Code` integration while linting remotely on a *Raspberry Pi 4*.
-Speed is important in this scenario.
+Since I want to use `VS Code` integration while linting remotely on a *Raspberry Pi 4*, speed is important in this scenario.
-This is a very rudimentary benchmark...
+This is my *very rudimentary* benchmark of several linters.

 Program | Speed
 --------| -----